 Graduate Research Assistant

-Elizabeth is a doctoral student with a background in child welfare, focusing on traumatic stress, human rights, and child memory.
+Elizabeth is a doctoral student with a background in child welfare, focusing on traumatic stress, child memory, and human rights responses.

 |Degree||Field of Study||Institution||Graduation|

 |Master of Education||Child Studies (Psychology & Human Development)||Vanderbilt University||2020|

 |Graduate Certificates||Poverty & Intervention; Latino & Latina Studies||Vanderbilt University||2020|